torvalds/linux/Documentation/filesystems/locking.rst

 "pte" field in vm_fault structure.
 Pointers to entries for other offsets should be calculated relative to "pte".

 ->page_mkwrite() is called when a previously read-only pte is about to become writeable.
-The filesystem again must ensure that there are no truncate/invalidate races, and then return with the page locked.
+The filesystem again must ensure that there are no truncate/invalidate races or races with operations such as ->remap_file_range or ->copy_file_range, and then return with the page locked.
+Usually mapping->invalidate_lock is suitable for proper serialization.
 If the page has been truncated, the filesystem should not look up a new page like the ->fault() handler, but simply return with VM_FAULT_NOPAGE, which will cause the VM to retry the fault.

 ->pfn_mkwrite() is the same as page_mkwrite but when the pte is VM_PFNMAP or VM_MIXEDMAP with a page-less entry.
 Expected return is